omarelfiki/unity-ml-drl-data/CONTRIBUTING.md

 * E = the name of the enviroment you are training on (eg. Basic)
 * A = Optional (if running the same enviroment multiple times in one day) Example of file name: **LF_100125_Basic_1**

-The file on tensorboard will look like the following, LF_100125_Basic_1/Basic (/Basic will be filled out automatically dependning on the training scene you choose)